ogabriel/bsearch-elixir/README.md

 and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at <https://hexdocs.pm/bsearch>.

 ## TODO

 - find
-- find with module.compare (like Enum does)
+  - with module.compare (like Enum does)
-- find_by - find by function
-- find_by - find by function with module.compare (like Enum does)
+  - find by function - like use a function to enter a map or something
 - find_index
 - valid? - check if the tuple is valid
 - standarize - standarize a list, a tuple or anything else to make it valid to sort